- Designed For

 - Jefferson, Ore.
 School District: 15 PDUs

-Recycling 101 is an online, self-paced course created in partnership with the Association of Oregon Recyclers.
+Protect natural resources by learning about recycling, composting and waste reduction with Recycling 101, an online, self-paced course created in partnership with the Association of Oregon Recyclers.
 You will engage with thought-provoking text and multimedia to learn how your own waste prevention choices can positively affect our planet’s natural resources.

 Travel the life cycle of a recycled item and learn techniques to influence people to make the right choices at work and home through Recycling 101's dynamic videos and case studies.

-Modeled after the successful Master Recycler program, this online, self-paced course trains you in waste reduction, composting and residential and commercial recycling.
+Modeled after the successful Master Recycler program and relaunched in October 2017, this online, self-paced course trains you in waste reduction, composting and residential and commercial recycling.
 You'll complete this eight-part course with the tools to help you save money, resources and energy and reduce your environmental footprint.

 Interested in taking the Recycling 101 Certificate, but would prefer to learn more first?
 The first module in the course is available for free!
 Click the link below to enroll for free and access the module.

 What You'll Learn